microsoft/azure-pipelines-tasks/issue_template.md

+## Troubleshooting
+Checkout how to troubleshoot failures and collect debug logs: https://docs.microsoft.com/en-us/vsts/build-release/actions/troubleshooting

-### Environment
+## Environment
-- Server - VSTS or TFS (provide version):
+- Server - VSTS or TFS on-premises?

+    - If using TFS on-premises, provide the version:

+    - If using VSTS, provide the account name, team project name, build definition name/build number:

 - Agent - Hosted or Private:

-    - Agent queue name (if using Hosted agent):
+    - If using Hosted agent, provide agent queue name:

-    - Agent version and OS (if using Private agent):
+    - If using private agent, provide the OS of the machine running the agent and the agent version:

-### Issue Description
+## Issue Description

+[Include task name(s), screenshots and any other relevant details]

-### Debug logs
+### Error logs
-> Run a build with variable `system.debug` set to `true` and attach the zip to the issue.
-If your logs have sensitive information, please sanitize them and paste relevant portion of the logs below.

-[INSERT ERROR LOGS HERE]
+[Insert error from the logs here]